Saturday, March 22, 2025

 Sweep the Hooch is an annual watershed-wide trash cleanup that brings together hundreds of volunteers each year at dozens of parks, tributaries, and access points along the Chattahoochee River.

-A special thank you to our Presenting Partner, Chattahoochee River National Recreation Area, for hosting 15 cleanup sites within the National Park boundaries in 2024.
-And we couldn’t host an event like Sweep the Hooch without the support of our sponsors and partners.
+Thank you to our Presenting Partner, Chattahoochee River National Recreation Area, for hosting 14 cleanup sites within the National Park boundaries.
+We couldn’t host an event like Sweep the Hooch without the support of our sponsors and partners!
 See below for a full list.

 Volunteer Assignments

-• WALKERS are land-based volunteers who will pick up trash in and around the river or tributaries.
-Most often, volunteers will get in some shallow water.
+• WALKERS/WADERS are land-based volunteers who will pick up trash in and around the river or tributaries.
+Most cleanup sites require getting into shallow water – this is where the trash is.
+Waders, rain boots, and water shoes are adequate unless noted otherwise in the site description.
 At some sites, walkers will specifically target invasive, non-native vegetation (such as privet).

 Questions about volunteering?
 Contact [email protected].